yssource/rhai/README.md

 foo < 42;               // normal expression as statement

 let a = { 40 + 2 };     // 'a' is set to the value of the statement block, which is the value of the last statement
-//              ^ notice that the last statement does not require a terminating semicolon (although it also works with it)
+//              ^ the last statement does not require a terminating semicolon (although it also works with it)
-//                ^ notice that a semicolon is required here to terminate the assignment statement; it is syntax error without it
+//                ^ semicolon required here to terminate the assignment statement; it is a syntax error without it

-4 * 10 + 2              // this is also a statement, which is an expression, with no ending semicolon because
+4 * 10 + 2              // a statement which is just one expression; no ending semicolon is OK
-                        // it is the last statement of the whole block
+                        // because it is the last statement of the whole block
 ```

 Variables
 ---------

+[variable]: #variables
 [variables]: #variables

 Variables in Rhai follow normal C naming rules (i.e. must contain only ASCII letters, digits and underscores '`_`').